Bayonne

 The course of the Adour was changed in 1578 by dredging under the direction of Louis de Foix, and the river returned to its former mouth.
 Bayonne flourished after regaining the maritime trade that it had lost for more than a hundred years.
 In the 17th century, the city was fortified by Vauban, whose works were followed as models of defense for 100 years.
 In 1814, Bayonne and its surroundings were the scene of fighting between the Napoleonic troops and the Spanish-Anglo-Portuguese coalition led by the Duke of Wellington.
 It was the last time the city was under siege.

 In 1951, the Lacq gas field was discovered in the region; most of its extracted oil and sulphur are shipped from the port of Bayonne.
 During the second half of the 20th century, many housing estates were built, forming new districts on the periphery.
 The city developed to form a conurbation with Anglet and Biarritz; the agglomeration became the heart of a vast Basque-Landes urban area.

-In 2014, Bayonne was a commune with more than 45,000 inhabitants, the heart of the urban area of Bayonne and of the Agglomeration Côte Basque-Adour.
-This includes Anglet and Biarritz.
+Bayonne is the heart of the Communauté d'agglomération du Pays Basque, which covers roughly the western half of the Pyrénées-Atlantiques department.
 It is an important part of the Basque Bayonne-San Sebastián Eurocity and it plays the role of economic capital of the Adour basin.
 Modern industries—metallurgy and chemicals—have been established to take advantage of procurement opportunities and sea shipments through the harbour.
 Business services today represent the largest source of employment.
 Bayonne is also a cultural capital, a city with strong Basque and Gascon influences, and a rich historical past.
 Its heritage is expressed in its architecture, the diversity of collections in museums, its gastronomic specialties, and traditional events such as the noted Fêtes de Bayonne.

 The inhabitants of the commune are known as Bayonnais or Bayonnaises.